davidsayers/retiready-exporter/README.md

 3. An instance of Grafana & Prometheus.
 Here are some options for running your own:
 	* [On a Raspberry Pi](https://grafana.com/tutorials/install-grafana-on-raspberry-pi/)
 	* [AWS Prometheus](https://aws.amazon.com/prometheus/).
 Be careful to stay within the free tier limits.
-	* [Grafna Cloud](https://grafana.com/products/cloud/).
+	* [Grafana Cloud](https://grafana.com/products/cloud/).
 Only has 14 days free retention.

 ## How to Run